Jackson Square (New Orleans): History

 On the north side of the square are three 18th-century historic buildings, which were the city's heart in the colonial era.
 The center of the three is St. Louis Cathedral.
 The cathedral was designated as a minor basilica by Pope Paul VI.
 To its left is the Cabildo, the old city hall, now a museum, where the final version of the Louisiana Purchase was signed.
 To the cathedral's right is the Presbytère, built to match the Cabildo.
 The Presbytère was initially planned for housing the city's Roman Catholic priests and other church officials.
 At the start of the 19th century, it was adapted as a courthouse, and in the 20th century it became a museum.

 The Place d'Armes was the site for public execution of criminals and rebellious slaves during the 18th and early 19th centuries.
 After the 1811 German Coast Uprising, three slaves were hanged here.
 The heads of some of the executed rebels were put on the city's gates.
 (The same thing happened in St. Charles Parish, and a third slave-trial tribunal was held in St. John the Baptist Parish.)

 In the Reconstruction Era, Jackson Square served as an arsenal.
 During the insurrection following the disputed 1872 gubernatorial election, in March 1873, it was the site of the Battle of Jackson Square.
 A several-thousand-man militia under John McEnery, the Democratic claimant to the office of the Governor, defeated the New Orleans militia, seizing control of the state's buildings and armory for a few days.
 They retreated before the arrival of Federal forces, which temporarily re-established order.

 Artists, musicians, and New Age

 Portrait photograph of a local resident, taken in Jackson Square by Ben Shahn in 1935.

 From the 1920s through the 1980s the square was famous as a gathering place of painters of widely varying talents, including proficient professionals, talented young art students, amateurs, and caricaturists.
+Some of the long-time painters of the 1960's and 1970's included Alberta Kinsey, Rolland Golden, Margret De Loo, Pete De Loo, Jamie Mitchell and Lee Tucker.

 The 1960s and 1970s saw the beginnings of the square as a place of business for New Age and pagan devotees telling fortunes and reading palms and tarot cards.
 They sit on St. Ann or St. Peter street, alongside of the park.

 The section of Chartres St. which comprises the parvis of Saint Louis Cathedral, the Presbytère, and the Cabildo is shared by visitors and artists, musicians, and varied street performers, such as jugglers and magicians.
 The performers generally work for tips.